wko27/blog/_daily/2021-04-30-Soba_Noodles.md

   * finally retired my character
 * taiwan noodles and soup dumplings for dinner
   * also had fun making sushi
+* spent the night researching builds for the summoner

 LEARNINGS:
 * think I nailed what makes a smoothie good!